 What Is Amp?

 As a digital collateral token, amp can secure any type of asset users want to transfer, such as digital payments, fiat currency, loan distributions and proceeds from property sales, according to the Amp website.
 Transactions are guaranteed through a process called staking.
-Staking uses smart contracts to freeze assets until the transaction has been verified and then release the funds to the receiving party.
+Staking uses smart contracts to freeze assets until the transaction has been verified.
+It then releases the funds to the receiving party.
 Because amp is open source, developers can create their own apps that use amp to secure transfers.

 Amp’s parent company also created Flexa, which is an open-source digital payment processing network.
 Flexa guarantees transactions made using U.S. and Canadian digital dollars as well as a number of loyalty tokens and digital currencies.
 Amp is the preferred token on the Flexa network.

 What Are Smart Contracts?

 Smart contracts are a turning point for cryptocurrency because they speed up transaction times.
-For example, the Ethereum network can only process about 30 transactions a second.
+For example, the Ethereum network only processes about 30 transactions a second.
 That means transactions can be quite slow when there’s a lot of traffic on the network.
 Smart contracts cut transaction times down significantly.

 Is Amp a Good Investment?